MONTRÉAL MONSTRUM SOCIETY / SOCIÉTÉ MONSTRUM DE MONTRÉAL

 Picture

--- Kristopher Woofter
+– Kristopher Woofter

 Acknowledgments: Monstrum would like to thank our editorial board, as well as our collaborators, contributors and peer reviewers.
-Special thanks to Stacey Abbott, Sohni Chakrabarti, Cüneyt Cakirlar, Dawn Keetley, Nina K. Martin, Cain E. Miller, Alex Remington, Kate Russell
+Special thanks to Stacey Abbott, Sohni Chakrabarti, Cüneyt Cakirlar, Ildikó Glaser-Hille, Dawn Keetley, Nina K. Martin, Cain E. Miller, Alex Remington, Kate Russell, Carl Sederholm, the SCMS Horror Studies Scholarly Interest Group, and the Collective for Research on Epistemologies and Ontologies of Embodied Risk (CORÉRISC).

-Cover Image: Dayna McLeod
+Cover image and design by Dayna McLeod

 Monstrum is published by the Montréal Monstrum Society (MMS).
-We are grateful for the generous support of the Fonds de recherche du Québec - Société et culture. | Monstrum est reconnaissant du généreux soutien du Fonds de recherche du Québec - Société et culture (FRQSC).
+We are grateful for the generous support of the Fonds de recherche du Québec – Société et culture (FRQSC) and the Social Sciences and Humanities Research Council (SSHRC). | Monstrum est reconnaissant du généreux soutien du Fonds de recherche du Québec - Société et culture (FRQSC) et le Conseil de recherches en sciences humaines du Canada (CRSH).

 Picture